dibyaranjangithub/jekylltwt/index.md

 ### This page is written by {{page.author}} on {{page.date}} at {{site.place}} in {{site.when}}

-Follwoing is the liquid syntax for _data file:
+Following is the liquid syntax for _data file:

 ```
 {% for item in list %}